HeyMegabyte/megabyte.space-site/pages/blog/gas-station-predecessor.md

 ---
-title: Gas Station, the Predecessor of Install Doctor
+title: Gas Station, the Predecessor of Megabyte Labs
 slug: gas-station-predecessor
 date: 2023-02-19 14:00:00
 author: Brian Zalewski <brian@megabyte.space>
 authorUrl: https://twitter.com/HillBillyHack3r
 description: A little bit about the transition of our provisioning system from Ansible to Chezmoi
 featuredImage: /gas-station-predecessor.png
-featuredImageAlt: Transition from Gas Station to Install Doctor
+featuredImageAlt: Transition from Gas Station to Megabyte Labs
 ---

 When we began on our quest for our code-defined set of instructions to headlessly provision full workstations without having to micro-optimize settings after deployment, Ansible seemed to fit.
 However, we came up with a better solution.